Fabio Onidi

-Fabio Onidi (born 9 March 1988 in Milan) is a professional racing driver from Italy.
+Fabio Onidi (born 9 March 1988 in Milan) is an Itatian former professional racing driver.

 Career

 Karting

 Prior to starting his racing career, Onidi raced in karting for a number of years, finishing sixth in the European Championship ICA Junior category and winning the Italian Championship ICA Junior title in 2003.

 Formula BMW

-Onidi began his single–seater career in 2004 in the Formula BMW ADAC series, as one of current Formula One driver Sebastian Vettel's team–mates at ADAC Berlin-Brandenburg e.V.
+Onidi began his single–seater career in 2004 in the Formula BMW ADAC series, as one of former Formula One driver Sebastian Vettel's team–mates at ADAC Berlin-Brandenburg e.V.
 He finished his debut season in eighth place with the highlight being a Pole position at Brno.
 He continued in the championship in 2005, switching to the Eifelland Racing team.
 He finished the season in 11th place despite missing three races during the year.
 Onidi also took part in the end–of–season Formula BMW World Final, held at the Bahrain International Circuit, but he retired from the event.